unifreak/unifreak.github.io/_posts/2021-11-02-note-go-the-language.md

 For some conditions there is *no recovery*.
 Running out of memory, for example, causes the Go runtime to terminate the program with a **fatal error**.

+**The convention** in the Go libraries is that even when a package uses panic internally, its external API still presents explicit error return values.

 For a real-world example of panic and recover, see the json package from the Go standard library.
 It encodes an interface with a set of recursive functions.
 If an error occurs when traversing the value, panic is called to unwind the stack